Ethos Group New England · Leadership Development

 When production falls short, it traces back to one of six root causes.
 Knowing them is the first step to eliminating them.

-Lead with Purpose.
+Lead with purpose.

-Execute with Excellence.
+Execute with excellence.

-F&I can be done morally, ethically, professionally, and profitably.
 The playbook gives your team the language, framework, and accountability systems to win — every deal, every day.